moj-analytical-services/intro_to_github_training/README.md

 ## Feedback

-If you have attended a course, worked through the material or watched a video of a recent session, please leave [feedback](https://airtable.com/app54DtfpHprLGpKu/shr9u2OJB2pW8Y0Af) to help us improve the sessions and training material.
+If you have attended a training session, worked through the material or watched a video of a recent session, please leave [feedback](https://airtable.com/app54DtfpHprLGpKu/shr9u2OJB2pW8Y0Af) to help us improve the sessions and training material.